retooth2/xenharmlib/doc/quickstart.rst

 with the :meth:`~xenharmlib.core.tunings.TuningABC.get_approx_pitch`
 method.

-For example if you want the pitch class that best approximates the perfect fifth in a tuning you can do something like this:
+For example, if you want the pitch class that best approximates the perfect fifth in a tuning you can do something like this:

 .. testcode::